First world country was a term coined during the Cold War Era.

-According to the understanding of the time, the USA and its NATO allies were the First World Countries.
-Soviet Bloc formed the Second world countries, and third world countries were the non-aligned countries.
+According to the understanding of the time, the USA and its NATO allies were First World Countries.
+The Soviet Bloc formed the Second World countries, and Third World countries were the non-aligned countries.

-Is Turkey a first world country?
-Turkey is a first world country with a functioning democracy, capitalist economy, and a high standard of living.
+Turkey is a first world country with a functioning democracy, a capitalist economy, and a high standard of living.
 Turkey has been a US ally and NATO member since 1952.

 Turkish people enjoy high life expectancy, education, income per capita, and high human development.

 According to the UN’s Human Development Index (HDI), Turkey enjoys a very high HDI score on par with developed countries.